Timeline of the Israeli–Palestinian conflict in 2023: 10 February

 A suspected car-ramming attack occurred at the entrance of the Ramot settlement in East Jerusalem, killing two people and injuring at least five others.
 The fatalities included a 6-year-old boy and a man in his 20s.
 Subsequently, an 8-year-old child injured in the attack succumbed to his wounds.
 The driver, a 31-year-old Palestinian citizen of Israel, father of three and resident of Isawiya, was shot dead at the scene.
 According to the driver's family, he was released from a psychiatric ward the day before.
 Israeli security officials said the family statement was credible.
 One relative said "I'm sorry for what happened.
 It's a tragedy, but it's not a terror attack".
 The attacker lived in rented accommodation so the Israeli authorities sealed his family's home prior to a potential demolition.
 Such sealing and demolition has long been Israeli policy but is considered illegal as collective punishment in international law.
-Subsequently Shin Bet concluded that the residence should not be demolished and should not have been sealed not least because the attacker was psychologically unstable.
+Subsequently, Shin Bet concluded that the residence should not be demolished and should not have been sealed not least because the attacker was psychologically unstable.

 11 February

 An Israeli settler killed a 27-year-old Palestinian in Qarawat Bani Hassan village.
 According to the IDF, an initial investigation said a confrontation occurred between settlers and Palestinians near the Havat Yair outpost and that one of the settlers opened fire after a stone hit another Israeli in the head.
 The Jerusalem Post reported that the settlers said the shooting occurred after one of them was injured by fireworks that were fired at them by Palestinians.
-Calling for an investigation, the US Office of Palestinian Affairs tweeted “We strongly condemn the shooting of Methkal Rayyan by an Israeli settler from the illegal Havat Yair outpost in Salfit".
+Calling for an investigation, the US Office of Palestinian Affairs tweeted "We strongly condemn the shooting of Methkal Rayyan by an Israeli settler from the illegal Havat Yair outpost in Salfit".

 The Israeli military reported that a single rocket launched from the Gaza Strip towards southern Israel was successfully intercepted by the Iron Dome air defense system.
 Rocket sirens were heard in the town of Kibbutz Nahal Oz, causing alarm among local residents.
 There were no reports of any casualties or damage caused by the attack.

 12 February

 Israeli forces killed a 14-year-old Palestinian during an arrest raid on Jenin.
 Two others were seriously wounded.
+According to the Israeli military, forces conducted the raid to detain a suspected militant and had come under fire.

 Israel approved the legalization of nine illegal settler outposts.
 A US spokesman said "We strongly oppose expansion of settlements, and we're deeply concerned by reports about a process to legalize outposts that are illegal under Israeli law.
 We are seeking more information from the Israeli government on what has actually been decided."
 The Palestinian Authority condemned the decision as crossing "all red lines".